 People share based on perceived value.

 Even when people click on articles, they typically don’t read the whole thing.
-Only 20 percent of people finish the articles they begin, and the average person only reads 25 percent of articles, according to Sumo.
+Only 20% of people finish the articles they begin, and the average person only reads 25% of articles, according to Sumo.
 Instead, they skim and scroll.

 Establishing your company as a thought leader in your industry is a great way to gain respect and customers alike.
 And content marketing is one method to demonstrate your leadership.
-Long-form content can support your case that you are knowledgeable and trustworthy.
+Long posts can support your case that you are knowledgeable and trustworthy.

 Long-form content can support your case that you are knowledgeable and trustworthy.

-In many cases, it’s easier to include more research and insight in long-form content than shorter posts.
+In many cases, it’s easier to include more research and insight in long-form content than shorter content.
 If you’re limited on words, you’re simply going to have to leave out some details.
-Conversely, if you can write a well-constructed long-form piece, you could include all aspects around a subject.
-If you’re addressing a particularly multifaceted topic, you’ll only be able to touch on all the importants points if you give yourself the room to do so.
+Conversely, if you can write a blog post that is well-constructed and comprehensive, you could include all aspects around a subject.
+If you’re addressing a particularly multifaceted topic, you’ll only be able to touch on all the important points if you give yourself the room to do so.

-As with any other aspect of your content – like subject, tone and the types of images you use – article length depends on your specific audience preferences.
-Do your readers typically like long-form content, or are they more likely to engage in shorter posts?
+As with any other aspect of your content — like subject, tone and the types of images you use — word length depends on your specific target audience preferences.
+Do your readers typically like long-form content, or are they more likely to engage in a shorter blog post?